evolution of large body size

 Investigating the genetic component of large body size evolution in the Anolis sagrei clade

-Anoles are well-known for their ability to convergently evolve to similar environments, e.g. anoles in the Greater Antilles have adapted to similar micro-habitats and have been placed into “ecomorph” classes discribing their behavior, habitat use, and morphology.
+Anoles are well-known for their ability to convergently evolve to similar environments, e.g. anoles in the Greater Antilles have adapted to similar micro-habitats and have been placed into “ecomorph” classes describing their behavior, habitat use, and morphology.
+Insular anole species are known to have far fewer competitors than their mainland counterparts, and display higher population densities and broader niches because of ecological release1.
 Anolis sagrei is a trunk-ground anole, which means it is a medium-sized stocky species with long hindlimbs and poorly-developed toepads.
-They are usually found around 1-1.5 meters above the ground on the tree trunk1.
-Although on some islands, anoles in the A. sagrei clade don’t occupy this niche space and have evolved a different phenotype.
-Anolis nelsoni from the Swan islands and Anolis luteosignifer from Cayman Brac are both within the A. sagrei clade, occur on islands without competitors, and have evolved significant differences in morphology.
+They are usually found around 1-1.5 meters above the ground on the tree trunk2.
+While most species within this clade conform to this phenotype, some have evolved significant differences in morphology and habitat use.
+Anolis s. nelsoni from the Swan islands and Anolis s. luteosignifer from Cayman Brac both occur on islands without competitors and have evolved these phenotypic differences due to ecological release.

 References